Your Selenium scraper just got blocked after 10 requests. Sound familiar?

 driver.quit()

-The Proxy class requires you to specify separate proxy servers for HTTP, FTP, and SSL connections.
+The Proxy class requires separate settings for HTTP and SSL connections.

-Setting all three to the same proxy ensures consistent routing regardless of protocol.
+Setting both to the same proxy ensures consistent routing regardless of whether the target site uses HTTP or HTTPS.

 ProxyType.MANUAL tells Selenium you're manually configuring the proxy rather than using system settings.